This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 #Examples

-It's easy to understand the difference between Ordinal and OrdinalIgnoreCase.
+It is easy to understand the difference between Ordinal and OrdinalIgnoreCase.
 However, it may be harder to understand what a culture-specific comparison means.
-So, here are some examples that show some differences depending on the comparison used.
+Here are some examples demonstrating the differences depending on the comparison mode used.

 Let's start with some basic comparisons using Ordinal and OrdinalIgnoreCase: